Stephen0111/Quant-Research-Data-AI-Platform-on-Google-Cloud/README.md

 - **Scheduled ingestion** of structured and semi-structured financial data
 - **Append-only raw data storage** for traceability and replay
 - **Schema enforcement and validation** using Delta Live Tables
-- **Deterministic transformations** ensuring reproducible model inputs
+- **Deterministic transformations** ensuring reproducible model and signal inputs
-- **Partitioned, time-aware datasets** optimised for research workloads
+- **Partitioned, time-aware datasets** optimised for research and signal evaluation workloads

 ---